Only-IceSoul/react-native-jjkit/readmes/image.md

 ---

+### `source.headers?: Object key:string `

+Headers to load the image with. e.g. { Authorization: 'someAuthToken' }.

+---

+### `source.priority?: number`

+Low Priority --> 0
+Normal Priority (Default)  -> 5
+High Priority  --> 10

+Priorities for completing loads.
+If more than one load is queued at a time, the load with the higher priority will end first.
+Priorities are considered best effort, there are no guarantees about the order in which loads will start or finish.

+---

 ### `source.placeholder?: string`

 only accept static image ("static;${uri}") and base64String ("base64,${value}")

  Default value -> null

 Image that is shown while a request is in progress.
 When a request completes successfully, the placeholder is replaced with the requested resource.
 If the requested resource is loaded from memory, the placeholder may never be shown.
 If the request fails , the placeholder will continue to be displayed.